California mother charged for telling child to hit opponent

 The girl who threw the punch is the daughter of former NBA player Corey Benjamin, who issued an apology shortly after seeing the video.

 “As a father, I’m shocked and disappointed at my daughter’s behavior as this is not a reflection of the values and standards that my family holds.
 Nor does it exemplify the values, character and spirit of sportsmanship that the game of basketball requires,” Benjamin said in a statement.
+His pro career included stints with the Chicago Bulls, the Atlanta Hawks and overseas teams.

 The victim’s lawyer, Kevin Hahn, said the family is “pleased with the DA’s decision to charge the mother.
 We think it’s warranted given the facts.”